-To access the Internet via the Wireless Broadband router, it is only necessary to set the Wireless Broadband router as the "Gateway".
+To access the Internet via the Wireless Router, it is only necessary to set the Wireless Router as the "Gateway".

 Ensure you are logged in as "root" before attempting any changes.

 Fixed IP Address

 By default, most Unix installations use a fixed IP Address.
 If you wish to continue using a fixed IP Address, make the following changes to your configuration.